breakbit/scaleway/README.md

 import "github.com/breakbit/scaleway"
 ```

-Construct a new Scaleway client,the use the various services on the client to
+Construct a new Scaleway client, then use the various services on the client to
 access differents parts of the Scaleway API.
 For example: